caocscar/workshops/pyspark sparksql/pyspark.md

 ## Data
 As with all data analysis, you can either:
 1. Create data from scratch (Practically, you should never have to do this on Spark.
-If you do, you're probably doing it wrong.)
+If you do, you're probably doing it wrong).
-2. Read it in from an external data source
+2. Read it in from an external data source.

-Our goal is to get data into a RDD and eventually a DataFrame
+Our goal is to get data into a RDD and eventually a DataFrame.

 # PySpark Cheat Sheets
 DataCamp has created a cheat sheet for PySpark DataFrames